polterguy/phosphorusfive/plugins/p5.web/README.md

 If you make sure you inspect your HTTP request, before you click evaluate in your System42/executor, you will see that the return value from your server, contains one additional HTTP header called "foo" having the value of "bar".

-HTTP headers "read" and "write" operations are sufffering from the same problem as cookies for the record, which is that "read" gets its data from the request, while "write" puts its data into the response.
+HTTP headers "get" and "set" operations are sufffering from the same problem as cookies for the record, which is that "get" gets its data from the request, while "set" puts its data into the response.
 Which means that stuff you put into an HTTP header using a "set" operation, is not accessible for a consecutive "get" operation.
-For obvious reasons ...

 ### HTTP GET parameters

 To access your HTTP GET parameters, you can use *[p5.web.params.get]* or *[p5.web.params.list]*.
-Since the GET parameter of a request, is a read-only type of collection, there exists no "setter".
+Since the GET parameter of a request, is a read-only type of collection, there exists no set.
 Try to add up the following string at the end of your URL; "&foo-key=bar-value".
 Then run the following code.

 ```
 p5.web.params.get:foo-key
 ```

-Now of course, since modifying the HTTP GET parameter collection of a request, requires changing the URL of a request, there exists no "setter".
+Now of course, since modifying the HTTP GET parameter collection of a request, requires changing the URL of a request, there exists no "set".
-Notice that since the parameter collection in ASP.NET also returns POST variables, in addition to lots of other types of objects, you will also find for instance stuff like your cookies hen invoking for instance *[p5.web.params.list]*, and even its raw value when using *[p5.web.params.get]*.
-In addition, you will also find the HTTTP headers, and all sort of other "unexpected stuff" in your parameter collection.
-However, this is the way ASP.NET is implemented, and kept in P5 to remain consistant towards the underlaying implementtation of .Net.

-## Accessing and modifying the "raw HTTP request" and the "raw HTTP response"
+If you wish to "set" an HTTP GET parameter, you'll need to change the URL by doing a redirect of the client somehow.

+In addition to retrieving the GET parameters of your HTTP request, you can also retrieve POST parameters, using the following Active Events.

+* [p5.web.post.get]
+* [p5.web.post.list]

+There are also a generic parameter collection, with the following events.

+* [p5.web.params.get]
+* [p5.web.params.list]

+The latter, will retrieve all parameters from within your context.
+This will include web server settings, etc, and is hence probably not that useful.

+## Raw request and response

-If you wish, you can completely bypass the default HTTP serialization and deserialization, and instead, take complete control of every aspect of both the rendering and the parsing of HTTP requests and responses.
-This is useful if you are creating web services or returing files to the caller for instance.
+If you wish, you can completely bypass the default HTTP serialization and deserialization, and instead, take complete control of every aspect of both the rendering and the parsing of both an HTTP request and response.
+This is useful if you are creating web services or returning files to the caller for instance.
 For such cases, you have the *[p5.web.echo]* and *[p5.web.echo-file]* Active Events for creating your own response.
 And you have the *[p5.web.request.get-body]*, and the *[p5.web.request.get-method]* events.
-These Active Events allows you to access the "raw" HTTP request, as sent by the client, and create your own response, exactly as you see fit.
+These Active Events allows you to access the "raw" HTTP request, as sent by the client - And create your own response, exactly as you see fit.

 The default HTTP request/response model in P5, uses POST requests for each Ajax request, and returns JSON to the caller.
 However, if you wish, you can completely bypass this model, and create your own.
 Imagine if you wish to return a file to the caller for instance.
 This is easily achieved by creating a page, which contains logic like this.

 ```
-p5.web.echo-file:/system42/README.md
+p5.web.echo-file:~/documents/private/README.md
 ```

-If you evaluate the above code in for instance the System42/executor, then it will throw an exception, of course, since the Ajax method invoked when you click the "Evaluete" button expects the server to return JSON.
+If you evaluate the above code in for instance the System42/executor, it will throw a JavaScript exception, since the Ajax method invoked when you click the "Evaluate" button expects the server to return JSON.
 However, if you create a page, which during initial loading, instead of creating an Ajax web widget hierarchy, evaluates the above lambda - The you will download the above file to the client when  you load that page.

 To see an example, create a *[lambda]* page in the CMS of System42/executor with the URL of "/download-my-file".
 Then change its code to the following.

 ```
-p5.web.echo-file:/system42/README.md
+p5.web.echo-file:~/documents/private/README.md
 p5.web.header.set:Content-Type
   src:text/plain
 ```